 Our Construction Director Nick, who advocates an ongoing learning environment, encourages and supports our team in this area.
-Nick is passionate about construction and was recently asked by his university to go back and give a voluntary lecture on building services.
+Nick is passionate about construction and was asked by his university to go back and give a voluntary lecture on building services.

 This gave students the opportunity to learn a practical approach in dealing with issues relating to this area and an insight into what they can expect from every day Construction Management.